-With 34% of online retail purchases happening on mobile devices, and people in emerging markets using mobile payments as a first choice of payment, you need to ensure you can make the mobile shopping experience easy.
+With 34% of online retail purchases happening on mobile devices1, and people in emerging markets using mobile payments as a first choice of payment, you need to ensure that you can make the mobile shopping experience easy.

 Mobile payments are payments made by a mobile device such as a phone or a tablet.
 People may choose to use mobile payments instead of paying directly with credit or debit cards, cash or cheques.
 They are useful to customers because they offer an extremely convenient way to pay for a product or service.

 In countries where banking and credit card use is low, mobile use is often high and mobile payments give customers the chance to make purchases in a non-traditional way.